zorzlu/easy-bar-menu/docs/GOOGLE_SHEETS_SETUP.md

 # Google Sheets Integration Guide

-This guide explains how to set up and use Google Sheets as the data source for ScomodoMenu.
+This guide explains how to set up and use Google Sheets as the data source for Easy Bar Menu.

 ---